FazonPlay/Fullstack_Project/README.md

 Use **phpMyAdmin** or any database management tool to create a database with the name specified in your `.env` file.

 ### 5️⃣ Generate Database Tables & Test Data:
-Run the `fixtures.php` script in the command line to generate the necessary tables and sample data.
+Run the `genUsers.php` script first, followed by `genTimes.php` in the command line to generate the necessary tables and sample data.

 ---